vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

   - A `SHOW GLOBAL STATUS|VARIABLES LIKE '...'`, for example `show global status like 'threads_running'`
 - `--check-as-check-shard`: this is the default behavior.
 A `/throttler/check` request checks the shard health.
 When using the default replication lag query, this is the desired check: the primary tablet's throttler responds by evaluating the overall lag throughout the shard/replicas.
 - `--check-as-check-self`: override default behavior, and this can be useful when a `--custom-query` is set.
 A `/throttler/check` request will only consider the tablet's own metrics, and not the overall shard metrics.

+To transition from a `v15` configuration to `v16`, first populate topo with a new throttler configuration.
+At the very least, set a `--threshold`.
+You likely also want to `--enable`.
+Then, reconfigure `vttablet`s with `--throttler-config-via-topo`, and restart them.

 ### v15 and before